clydez61/STACK-Question-Editor/README.md

 - Provides fast response, as it works offline and does not have to deal with servers

 # Installation
 The STACK Question Editor installation package is available for download through the GitHub repository: (https://github.com/clydez61/STACK-Question-Editor).
+Run the program through "main.exe".

 # Usage